Sport, health and physical education are integral to students’ wellbeing and to their learning experience at Matthew Flinders Anglican College.

 Directors of Coaching

-To enable students to grow through sport in a supportive environment, our College employs world-class Directors of Coaching across many popular sports, including AFL, basketball, cricket, hockey, netball rugby, touch football and water polo.
+To enable students to grow through sport in a supportive environment, our College employs world-class Directors of Coaching across many popular sports, including basketball, cricket, hockey, netball, rugby, soccer, touch football, volleyball and waterpolo.
 These experts provide mentoring support to students, staff and parent volunteers that further encourages our students to participate in sport and reach their potential.

 Flinders Club Sport